BigemDev/Hackathon05_05/README.md

 ### Todo
-- [] teleportation fixes - in progress
+- [] teleportation fixes
-- [] loading time of the map --> to check if particular combination of the labirynth occurs, which excludes a part of the map and prevent this possibility
+- [] loading time of the map --> to check if particular combination of the labirynth occurs, which excludes a part of the map, to prevent this possibility
 - [] mini-map
 - [] AI enemies responding to player's actions on the course of a single run
 - [] flashlight mechanic